-If you’re looking for a great St. Patrick’s Day activity for kids, there is nothing more fun than having a St. Patrick’s Day Tea Party… with green edible crafts!
+If you’re looking for a great St. Patrick’s Day activity for kids, there is nothing more fun than having a St. Patrick’s Day Tea Party with green food!

-I love playing pretend with our kids, whether it is during a tea party or while we are just playing outside, because it does wonders for their imagination (and it is a great way to sneak in some mini-lessons!)
+I love playing pretend with our kids, whether it is during a tea party or while we are just playing outside, because it does wonders for their imagination.

 Back in the 1870’s, a group of British Army Officers took refuge in a tea house.
 In order to cool themselves down, they indulged in a meal that would quench their thirst: dainty, crustless, light sandwiches with paper-thin slices of cucumber and a cup of hot tea.

-Before you begin, be sure to let your kids really get into character!
+Before you begin, be sure to let your kids really get into character.
 Let them dress up with their Sunday Best and their hats, ‘party shoes’, and white gloves, if they have them!
-You can join in the fun, too!

 How To Make a Cucumber Tea Sandwich